mahanzavari/MahBot/README.md

-# Lysander - Legal AI Assistant
+# Calliope  - Legal AI Assistant

 A modern web-based legal chatbot application that leverages multiple AI models to provide intelligent legal assistance.
 The application supports both local and cloud-based AI models, with features for chat history management, image analysis, and a beautiful, responsive user interface.